Goat Cheese Appetizer

 - sea salt and freshly cracked black pepper

-Preheat oven to 350°F. Place bread slices on a baking sheet.
+- Preheat oven to 350°F. Place bread slices on a baking sheet.
 Bake 10 -12 minutes or until lightly toasted.

 - Meanwhile, mix the goat cheese and honey together until relatively smooth.
 It’s okay if it’s a little crumbly.

-Spread the goat cheese mixture on the toasted bread (while it's still warm).
+- Spread the goat cheese mixture on the toasted bread (while it's still warm).
 Top with chopped pecans, fresh thyme leaves and a pinch of sea salt and freshly cracked black pepper, if desired.

 - Before serving, drizzle each crostini with honey.
-Keep leftovers covered tightly in the refrigerator for a couple days.